 Students will be playing outside during the winter months unless the wind chill is 0 degrees or below.
 Whenever there is inclement weather, a decision will be made prior to the recess period whether the students will go outside or stay in.
 Adequately dressed children should not suffer any adverse effects from being outdoors.
-In snowy/cold weather, boots, snow pants, gloves, and hats should be worn.
-Students will not be allowed to play in the snow without appropriate clothing.
+In snowy/cold weather, boots, gloves, and hats should be worn.

 Our policy is that all students go outside for recess.
-It is assumed that the students who are too sick to be in school would benefit by staying home.
+It is assumed that the students who are too sick to go outside would benefit by staying home.
 A doctor's note will be required if a child is inside from recess for more than three consecutive days.
 On days when the weather is extremely cold or rainy, recess will be indoors.